-So can an LLC be a nonprofit in Tennessee?
+Can an LLC be a Nonprofit in Tennessee?

 A limited liability company that is formed and operated for charitable purposes is generally referred to as a “nonprofit LLC.”
 While this is the general overview of the topic, the nuances and technicalities can vary from state to state.